stainless-api/stl-api/packages/stainless/docs/selection.md

 > format for `select` in the future to achieve better type safety (for example,
 > the same format as `expand`).

-## Implementing select without recursive associations
+## Implementing select without circular associations

 You can add support for a selectable field by marking it `.selectable()` in the response schema and adding